 Pros of nearshore software outsourcing

 When there is nearshoring used, the companies are not far enough to make time zones a significant challenge in communication.
-Also, the culture is either known or similar enough to not provide any significant obstacles in the cooperation.
+Moreover, the culture is either known or similar enough to not provide any significant obstacles in the cooperation.

 Cons of nearshoring